RapidSoftwareSolutions/Marketplace-Tookan-Package/README.md

 | customerPhone   | String| Filter the list based on the customer phone number.

 ## Tookan.getAgents
-This API is used to get all the Agents/drivers/fleets information with respect to a location.
-The response array contains a status key for each of the fleet, which shows the current status of the fleet - 0 for available, 1 for offline and 2 for busy, taking into account the location, connectivity, ON-Duty/OFF-Duty status and if they are presently working a task.
+This endpoint is used to get all the Agents/drivers/fleets information with respect to a location.

 | Field     | Type  | Description
 |-----------|-------|----------